-Our programming model primarily focuses on the disruptive, X part, of MPI+X, although MPI cannot be ignored.
-The programming model adheres to separation of concerns, separating domain specification from HW mapping, expression of data locality, globally shared, non-coherent address space, and generation of HW specific codelets.
-The execution model is data-flow inspired, with self-contained tiny codelets, with dynamic, non-blocking, event-driven scheduling, observation based adaptation, all implemented in a runtime environment.
+Our programming model primarily focuses on the disruptive part of MPI+X, although MPI cannot be ignored.
+The programming model adheres to separation of concerns, separating domain specification from HW mapping, expression of data locality, globally shared, non-coherent address space, and generation of HW specific event-driven-threads (EDT).
+The execution model is data-flow inspired, with self-contained tiny EDTs, with dynamic, non-blocking, event-driven scheduling, observation based adaptation, all implemented in a runtime environment.

 Our approach to the programming system rests on three major components: Concurrent-Collections (CnC), Hierarchical-Tiled-Arrays (HTA), and R-Stream optimizations.
-The user code is compiled into a parallel intermediate language (PIL, GDG).
-Codelets are generated from this intermediate representation for various runtime systems.
+The user code is compiled into a parallel intermediate language (PIL, GDG), and EDTs are generated from this intermediate representation for various runtime systems.

-Presently we are experimenting with four different runtime systems: (1) Intel research runtime (IRR) targeting the Intel Straw-man architecture, (2) ETI's SWARM for a wide range of parallel machines, (3) Delaware's DAR3TS exploring codelet program execution model using portable C++, and (4) Rice's Habanero-C which interfaces to IRR and CnC.
-Our goal is to converge to a single Open Collaborative Runtime (OCR), adopting salient features from these disparate runtime technologies, and make it available to the community for research.
+Presently we are experimenting with four different runtime systems: (1) Intel research runtime (IRR) targeting the Intel Straw-man architecture, (2) ETI's SWARM for a wide range of parallel machines, (3) Delaware's DAR3TS exploring EDT program execution model using portable C++, and (4) Rice's Habanero-C which interfaces to IRR and CnC.
+We are working towards converging to a single Open Collaborative Runtime (OCR), adopting salient features from these disparate runtime technologies, and make it available to the community for research; a preliminary version of OCR is already released.
 Our runtime research will focus on locality aware scheduling, adaptive performance tuning of the hardware, dynamic data movement, and introspective dynamic optimization of the system.